World-class research. Ultimate impact.

 Indexed in: Google Scholar, CrossRef, CLOCKSS, OpenAIRE

-Big Data Networks welcomes submissions of the following article types: Brief Research Report, Correction, Data Report, Editorial, General Commentary, Hypothesis and Theory, Methods, Mini Review, Opinion, Original Research, Perspective, Policy and Practice Reviews, Review, Specialty Grand Challenge and Technology and Code.
+Big Data Networks welcomes submissions of the following article types: Brief Research Report, Conceptual Analysis, Correction, Data Report, Editorial, General Commentary, Hypothesis and Theory, Methods, Mini Review, Opinion, Original Research, Perspective, Policy and Practice Reviews, Review, Specialty Grand Challenge and Technology and Code.

 All manuscripts must be submitted directly to the section Big Data Networks, where they are peer-reviewed by the Associate and Review Editors of the specialty section.